skienzmatishun/rippreport/content/p/danger-zone/index.md

 ---
-title: "DANGER ZONE"
+title: DANGER ZONE
 date: 2020-02-15
-thumbnail: "img/danger-zone.png"
+thumbnail: img/danger-zone.png
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Warning sign: Red bar with white exclamation point, illustrating dangerous intersection concerns detailed in article"
 ---
 Highway 98 and Parker Road are becoming more dangerous with every passing day.
 You can thank the CATALYST Fairhope City Council, former Fairhope Mayor Can’t, and property owner Angelo Corte, a CATALYST supporter.

 The below listed complaint effects every motorist traveling through the intersection.
 Please read this, it is what happens when you have politicians and developers in the same bed.